cyberRuptor/mongodb-helm-chart/README.md

    It has two type of jobs:-<br>

    -> **init-job :-** it runs only when you install the helm chart.
-It initializes the replicaset within the Mongo pod.
+It initializes the replicaset within the Mongo pod.<br>
    <br>
    -> **scale-job :-** It does not execute during the installation of the helm chart.
-It only runs when you upgrade the helm chart for a specific value, which is the replica count.
+It only runs when you upgrade the helm chart for a specific value, which is the replica count.<br>
    <br>
                        When you have to scale up/down the pods of Mongodb then you have to just change the number of replica counts inside the values.yaml <br>